 But those who are first-time users of opioids or have only occasionally may be more vulnerable to becoming addicted to Suboxone, especially if they obtain it on the black market and misuse it without a prescription.

-The half-life of a drug is the amount of time required for half of the dose to be excreted from the body.
-For buprenorphine, this can take up to 37 hours (about 1.5 days), meaning that it can take more than eight days for Suboxone to be completely cleared from a person’s system.
+Buprenorphine’s half-life can take up to 37 hours (about 1.5 days), meaning that it can take more than eight days for it to be completely cleared from a person’s system.

 This period will not be the same for everyone, however.
 Several factors influence how rapidly Suboxone will be eliminated from the system.
 These include the following: